-PDE and Machine Learning (4): Variational Inference and the Fokker-Planck Equation
+PDE and ML (4): Variational Inference and the Fokker-Planck Equation

 Variational inference and Langevin MCMC are two faces of the same Fokker-Planck PDE.
 We derive the equivalence, build SVGD as an interacting-particle approximation, and quantify convergence under log-Sobolev inequalities.